 What Exercises are NOT Good for You?

-Here are some exercises that should be avoided in order to keep your knees healthy.
+Here are some exercises that should be avoided in order to keep your knees healthy and free of knee pain.
 If you do them currently, they might be doing you more harm than good.
 They can easily be replaced with other exercises.

 - Full-arc knee extensions – While removing these from your workout may somewhat counterintuitive, you’re actually causing more damage to your knees in the process of doing them.

 - Partial or half squats – These ostensibly target the muscles in your thigh and rear, but if done improperly you’ll end up putting too much weight on your knees.
 Ankles are also susceptible to damage.

 - Lunges – Like deep squats, lunges are geared toward working out your thigh muscles.
 However, when you bend your knee at an acute angle — with the knee going forward past your foot — so much weight gets put on the knee.
 Don’t feel bad about “doing squats wrong” — very few people without formal instruction are likely to realize there’s anything wrong with the positioning of the knee.
 As with most exercises, proper spotting can help.

 - Rebound box jumps – These are ordinarily designed to help build explosive performance, but rebound jumps don’t actually accomplish this.
 A helpful alternative would be to use your arms to help your movement — these are commonly overlooked factors in generating speed and fluid movement.

 - Jumping jacks – These age-old exercises don’t actually do anything, it turns out, and they’re little more than filler for cardio classes.
 While there are arguably some cardio benefits to them, they’re not as efficient for it as other exercises — and they might cause more damage in the long run.